·

 This also means that there is a huge range of things for kids to eat.
 Even picky eaters (like Miss M) will find options.
 Even the room service and in-house restaurants at your hotel are likely to have a range of children’s options.

-10. Tipping
+10. Tipping is not expected

 11. Care options are available

-Most big name household products – nappies, wipes, creams – are available in Dubai (though the name may be a little different).
+Most big-name household products – nappies, wipes, creams – are available in Dubai (though the name may be a little different).
 If your suitcases get lost on your way to Dubai, you can find all the ‘supplies’ you need in Dubai.
 Most times it will even be exactly the same product, though it may be a little more expensive.

 12. Ditto clothing brands